uninorth

 If you do nothing else

-1. Get your acceptance letter from the university first.
-Nothing else can move until you have it on letterhead.
+1. Get your acceptance letter from the university first, on official letterhead.
+Nothing else can move until you have it.

-3. Within 30 days of arrival, file your student residence permit (ikamet izni) at the local police station.
-The entry visa alone doesn't legally cover the full semester — the ikamet does.
+3. After you arrive, register at your university and file your student residence permit (ikamet) online before your 60-day entry visa expires.
+The entry visa alone doesn't cover the whole semester — the ikamet does.

 The three-document chain